What makes data mesh such a powerful concept is the principle of federated data governance.

-The data mesh can be set up similarly, with a team of experts responsible for curating and providing the interoperability ‘guardrails’ within which domains can operate however they see fit.
+Data mesh can be set up similarly, with a team of experts responsible for curating and providing the interoperability ‘guardrails’ within which domains can operate however they see fit.

 When domains are functioning in ways that are both independent but interoperable it is possible to govern data with great effectiveness, wherever it is in an organisation.

 Domains take care of the local processes and concerns, with a central team ensuring minimum standards for consistency and accessibility.

 Data that is effectively governed in this way is a delight for consumers.
 They can get on with their work knowing that high-quality, highly-discoverable data is on tap and can be plugged into their projects when needed.